Jawz84/Blog/PowerShell Contributing.md

-# Seven ways of contributing to PowerShell OSS
+# Ten ways of contributing to PowerShell OSS

 ## How